AnoopAlias/AUTOM8N/_sources/NodeJS.txt

 1. Enable the Phusion Passenger module ``/usr/nginx/scripts/nginx-passenger-setup.sh``

-2. To provide nodeJs backend you must install https://github.com/creationix/nvm

-  Note that only nodeJs versions 0.10 and above will work!
+2. To install additional node binaries do ( Note that only nodeJs versions 0.10 and above will work! )

-3. Register the NodeJS backend in XtendWeb
 ::

   root@cpanel1 [~]# nvm ls-remote